Last Updated on

 The granddaddy of all fishing lines is braided lines.
 Here we strands of line woven together to a taut and small diameter.
 The end result is a strong fishing line with no flexibility at all.
 These lines are highly abrasion-resistant, and they do not break no matter what you do.

 The good news is, braided lines will maintain their shape even after being spooled on the reel for a while.
 The main downside, as you likely could’ve guessed, is the price.

 Braided line is the most expensive because it uses the most material, and it offers the highest level of abrasion resistance for your buck.

 When to use it

 Since we’re talking about bass here, I don’t often use braided line.
-Even for inshore situations where I might bag a big one, I would still use monofilament line each time.
+Even for inshore situations where I might bag a big bass, I would still use monofilament line each time.

-Not to mention the fact that braid is highly visible in the water.
+You also lose that low visibility line monofilament offers.
 Bass are smart, but they’re also skitzy, and they will not bite something they don’t trust.
-If you’re trying to bag a big one you can go for braided, otherwise stick to the thin stuff.
+If you’re trying to bag a big one you can go for braided fishing line, otherwise stick to the thin stuff.

 Continuing on in our bass fishing line guide, there are a few terms you’ll want to know before you start shopping around.

 Pound Test – The pound test refers to the amount of weight the line can hold before it breaks.
 You’ll use this phrase most frequently when shopping for line.